packagist/private-packagist-docs/docs/self-hosted/kubernetes-embedded.md

   * s3.kurl.sh (required to install the kots CLI)
   * amazonaws.com (required to install the kots CLI)

-> Please note that the built-in services (PostgreSQL, MinIO, Redis) are meant to be used with a single-node setup only, because these options rely on local file storage.
-> Consult the documentation of your Cloud Provider what managed services can replace the built-in services
-> (eg. for AWS RDS, S3 and ElastiCache)

 <!-- See https://docs.replicated.com/enterprise/installing-general-requirements and https://kurl.sh/docs/install-with-kurl/system-requirements -->